 - In Cambridge and nationally, students of color are disproportionately mis-identified as having disabilities (particularly intellectual or behavioral).

 - Simultaneously, students of color are also disproportionately under-resourced when disabilities are identified.

-- Due to race-based economic inequality, parents of students of color with disabilities are less likely to have access to paid legal advocates or attorneys.
+- Parents and caregivers of color are less likely to have access to paid legal advocates or attorneys.

-- Due to structural racism and implicit bias, advocacy efforts by parents of color are more likely to be met with rebuke.
+- Advocacy efforts by parents of color are more likely to be met with rebuke.